This Bangkok itinerary for 5 days is a collection of my favorite spots in Thailand’s capital, designed to give you a memorable trip in the city.

 So, if you’re in need of new dresses, pants, shoes, and accessories, this is the best place to get your money’s worth.

-After all the shopping, enjoy your lunch at one of the recommended spots below.
-These places are very close to Pratunam Market.
+After all the shopping, enjoy your lunch at one of the recommended spots below, which are close to Pratunam Market.
+Both places offer some of the best tastes of Bangkok.
+Enjoy your meal.

-In the afternoon, go to SEA LIFE Bangkok and explore the largest aquarium in South East Asia.
-This massive attraction houses more than 30,000 fish and other marine creatures.
+In the afternoon, consider a visit to SEA LIFE Bangkok Ocean World, the largest aquarium in South East Asia.
+It’s a spectacular place with over 30,000 marine creatures.

-Spend your evening at Madame Tussauds.
+Spend your evening at Madame Tussauds Bangkok.
 This is such a nice spot to run into your favourite stars.
-Find out more in this Madame Tussauds Bangkok article.

 In this museum, you’ll get to meet the wax figures of best-known movie actors such as Jackie Chan, Captain America, Will Smith, and Hugh Jackman.